the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Water Plant gains a Merchant slot and +2 Water.
 	- Greywater Treatment Plant loses the Production penalties, but also loses its single point of Food yield and one point of base Water yield.
 	- Rainwater Purifier adds an additional +15% to the city's total Water yields, making it more useful than it originally was.
+- Science building adjustments:
+	- Library (and replacements) add +2 Science to Books tiles instead of +1 Science, +1 Culture.
+	- Public School (and replacements) no longer add Culture and count every 2 population instead of every 3 for their scaling Science boost.
+	- Data Center severely nerfed; it only adds +5 Science instead of +50% to the city's total Science yields (Hexlock's replacement adds +8 base instead of +65% total).

 Wonder Changes
 (Several of these are mostly due to Wonders not obeying their proper behavior - in Unciv, they *can* be rebuilt after razing the city they're in, which should not be possible.
 However, it is unlikely I will revert most of the nerfs to wonders that were made because of this bug enabling exploits with the old effects.)
 - Wincon wonders, International Trade Center, and Manhattan Project can no longer have their production hurried.
 - Salvage Tank Depot now awards an Ancient Armor instead of a Tank (it originally awarded a Modern Armor in the base scenario prior to an "increased difficulty" update).
-- Salvage Army Depot replaced with Restore Army Depot, which costs 5x more Production (era-based 250 vs. 50), awards an Ancient Armor instead of a Tank (Modern Armor prior to the "increased difficulty" update), adds +25% Production towards Armor units in the owning city, and adds an extra +2 Production to the Army Depot tile.
+- Salvage Army Depot replaced with Restore Army Depot, which costs 5x more Production (era-based 250 vs. 50), awards an Ancient Armor instead of a Tank (Modern Armor prior to the "increased difficulty" update), adds +25% Production towards Armor units in the owning city, and adds an extra +3 Production to the Army Depot tile.
 - Salvage Space Station nerfed to remove its free Technology, due to the above exploit, which would have allowed players to gain several free Technologies by razing and rebuilding non-capital cities next to its ancient wonder.
-Instead it adds +5 extra Science, +2 Culture and +2 Production to that wonder's tile along with 20% more Science and 2 Great Scientist Points in the city that owns it.
+Instead it adds +4 extra Science, +2 Culture and +2 Production to that wonder's tile along with 20% more Science and 2 Great Scientist Points in the city that owns it.
-- Faust Project adjusted in almost the exact same way due to that same exploit, but without the added Culture point to its ancient wonder; instead it provides 1 additional copy of Uranium.
+- Faust Project adjusted in almost the exact same way due to that same exploit, but without the added Culture points to its ancient wonder; instead it provides 3 additional copies of Uranium.
 Its Production cost is also increased to the era-default 185 (Standard speed).
 - Open the Vault nerfed to remove its free Great Sage due to that same exploit, but adds +2 Science and an extra +1 Culture/Faith to the Vault of Records tile.
 The free Sage will be restored once World Wonders start obeying their proper behavior.
+- Mining Operation buffed to add an extra Production point to the Mining Pit and 15% total Production to the city that owns it.
 - Pit of Sacrifice nerfed to remove its free Pantheon Effect due to that same exploit and also kills 1 pop upon completion along with adding a minor Food penalty (-1 to the tile instead of +1), but gives 25% more Faith to that city.
 This one will be reverted once World Wonders start obeying their proper behavior.
 - The Last Paradise buffed to add +3 Culture/Happiness to the Oasis instead of +1, along with 10% more Water to the city that owns it, and +1 Food, Water, Culture and Happiness to Artificial Oases once those become available.
 - Distribute Soft Drinks and Fist of God have been removed from the game.
-- Produce Soft Drinks buffed to add +2 extra Culture to the Soft Drinks Factory tile.
+- Produce Soft Drinks buffed to add +2 extra Culture and Happiness to the Soft Drinks Factory tile.
 - Salvage Graveyard buffed to add an extra +1 Production/Science to the Ship Graveyard tiles, an extra copy of Oil and an extra free Patrol Boat.
-- Turbine Hall buffed to add +2 Production/Water and +1 Science to the Hydroelectric Dam tile, and an extra +20% Production to the owning city.
+- Turbine Hall buffed to add +2 Production/Water and +1 Science to the Hydroelectric Dam tile, an extra 4 Power upon discovering Computers, and an extra +20% Production to the owning city.
 - Heavy Equipment's production cost reduced to 150 (was previously a much, much too high 400) and the project is buffed to award 2 free Workers and add +3 Production to the city it's built in.
 - Domestic Electrification's production cost reduced to 150 base + an extra 30 per owned city (among wonders that had their production cost set too high, this was by far the worst offender, at an obscenely high *400 base + 50 extra per owned city*).
 - Public Broadcast's production cost increased to 500 (was previously a much, much too low 100) and it now requires every non-puppeted city you control to have a Broadcast Tower, not just the city it's built in.
 However, it also adds +3 Culture to the city it's built in.
 - Broadcast Network now requires every city to have a Television Studio, instead of only needing one in the city it's built in.
 Its Production cost is reduced to 400 base + 30 per owned city.
 - National College and Grand Monastery's base production cost reduced to 125 + 30 extra per owned city (were previously much, much too high, at 300/400 respectively).
 - Medical Network now requires a Hospital in every city instead of a minimum of 4 cities, and its base production cost is reduced to 150 (was previously 400) + 30 extra per owned city.
 - Public Works Administration only awards one Golden Age now instead of a potential permanent Golden Age.
 It also loses its one measly Science point, but adds an extra Production point to all cities that are connected to the capital.
 Prior to this nerf, it was inarguably the most overpowered wonder in the base scenario.
 However, like many other National Wonders its Production cost has been reduced, to 150 base + 30 per owned city.
+(Note: The base scenario has since implemented a much more severe nerf that makes it effectively worthless: a mere +20 Culture per friendship declaration/defensive pact signing - so the PWA is actually stronger now in this mod than in the base scenario.)
 - Media Center is now a normal building instead of a National Wonder.
 - Fusion Reactor's cost has been reduced and its effects are drastically buffed: it now doubles the owning faction's Power supply and adds 25% Production to all cities.